TPB Information Sheet TPB(I) 15/2012

 The TPB released this document as a draft information sheet in the form of an Exposure draft on 11 June 2012.
 The TPB invited comments and submissions in relation to the information in it.
 The closing date for submissions was 26 July 2012.
 The TPB considered the submissions made and published this TPB(I) on 18 October 2012.

-On 14 September 2021, the TPB updated this TPB(I) to include the adoption of letters of engagement as a step that can be taken by agents to ensure they account to their clients for money or other property held on trust.
+On 14 September 2021, the TPB updated this TPB(I) to include the adoption of letters of engagement as a step that can be taken by tax and BAS agents to ensure they account to their clients for money or other property held on trust.

 Issued: 18 October 2012

-This Information sheet (TPB(I)) has been prepared by the Tax Practitioners Board (TPB) to assist tax and BAS agents to understand their obligations under the Code of Professional Conduct (Code) in relation to holding money or other property on trust for clients.
+This Information sheet (TPB(I)) has been prepared by the Tax Practitioners Board (TPB) to assist registered tax and BAS agents (collectively referred to as ‘tax practitioners’) to understand their obligations under the Code of Professional Conduct (Code) in relation to holding money or other property on trust for clients.

 In this TPB(I), you will find the following information:

-- background about the obligation on registered tax and BAS agents to account for money and other property held on trust
+- background about the obligation on tax practitioners to account for money and other property held on trust

 - an explanation of what a trust is

-- an explanation of what is required of registered tax and BAS agents to account to clients for money or other property held on trust
+- an explanation of what is required of tax practitioners to account to clients for money or other property held on trust

 - consequences for failing to account for money or other property held on trust